 What was once a great place where you barely felt you had to lock your doors may have become a neighborhood you’re afraid to walk through at night.

-Whatever the cause, an uptick in crime or a decrease in your feelings of safety and security in your own home is a valid reason to look for a new home in Bloomfield HIlls .
+Whatever the cause, an uptick in crime or a decrease in your feelings of safety and security in your own home is a valid reason to look for a new home in Metro Detroit Michigan.
 Even going a few streets over can change the atmosphere tremendously.

 YOUR FINANCIAL SITUATION HAS CHANGED